HuySSU26/Microcontroller_EE310/Projects/readme.txt

   Use the case-switch approach with the corrected 7-segment's pins mapping.
 03/17/2025 Revise counter.asm
   Changed _display function to use lookup table and pointer approach instead of case-switch approach for more efficient code.
+03/18/2025 Revise counter.asm
+  Redefine inputs, SW_A and SW_B, to PORTA [1 : 0] in preparation for revising the code
+  and use PORTB to interface with  a 4x3 keypad.